 Currently, Iraq faces many environmental issues: desertification, lack of safe drinking water, damage to marshes and other natural habitats, soil degradation, and water and air pollution.
 The question of water security has sparked some regional disputes, including with Turkey over the Euphrates River (see more on this in the International & Regional Issues section below).

-Government water control projects have drained most of the marsh areas that used to exist east of An Nasiriyah by drying up or diverting the streams and rivers.
+Government water control projects have drained most of the marsh areas that used to exist east of An Nasiriyah by emptying or diverting the streams and rivers.
 The draining of the swamp areas has meant that the population of Marsh Arabs, who inhabited these areas for thousands of years, have been displaced.
 Furthermore, the destruction of these natural habitats poses serious threats to the area’s wildlife populations.

 HISTORY & GOVERNMENT